tmtsmrsl/TrendingYoutubeVideos/README.md

 # TrendingYoutubeVideos
 An analysis on a list of ~47k trending videos appearances in Indonesia since the beginning of this year up to 13 Sep 2022 (around 200 trending videos were updated on each day).
-You can visit my project [here](https://deepnote.com/@tmtsmrsl/Trending-Youtube-Videos-in-Indonesia-2022-2b996b1b-6a67-4baa-966c-7e2d0a6610f2).
+You can view the full report [here](https://deepnote.com/@tmtsmrsl/Trending-Youtube-Videos-in-Indonesia-2022-2b996b1b-6a67-4baa-966c-7e2d0a6610f2).
 Throughout the analysis I managed to solve the following questions:
 * What are the most and least popular video categories in 2022?
 * When is the optimal day/time to publish youtube videos?
 * Which videos and channels appear the most on the trending page?